MavPete/hello-world/README.md

 Hi,

-I am an I.T. student at a university in Sydney, Australia.
+I'm in Sydney, Australia, and doing a BIT.

+Cheers.